 I am devoted to saving these precious little animals and am determined to help halt this tragic decline.

-Members of the public bring me sick or injured hedgehogs and orphaned babies.
-I take them in, keep them warm and safe and fed, and give them the medical treatment they need.
+Members of the public bring me sick or injured hedgehogs and orphaned babies, or they are referred to me by the RSPCA and veterinary clinics.
+I take them in, give them the medical treatment they need and keep them warm and safe and fed while they recover.
 Once they are fit and well I return them to the wild, where they can breed a healthy new generation.

 I do this out of love, there is no charge.
 But love doesn't pay the bills.
 I have no funding; everything I use to save the animals - from the vet's bills and antibiotics, right down to the washing up liquid, all comes from my own pocket.
 I occasionally receive a small donation from the finders, but more often than not, they are just so relieved to be free of the responsibility of the little life they've helped save, they forget.